 Any dispute as to arbitrability may be submitted and determined by the arbitrator.
 The arbitrator's determination shall be final and binding.
 The arbitrator shall render the award within thirty (30) days of the close of the hearing, or if briefs are submitted, within thirty (30) days of the receipt of such briefs on cases which do not involve interpretation of the Agreement, or are not of a technical or policy making nature.
 On all other cases, the award shall be rendered within thirty (30) days if possible.
-All decisions of the arbitrator shall be limited to the terms and provisions of this Agreement be altered, amended or modified by the arbitrator.
+All decisions of the arbitrator shall be limited to the terms and provisions of this Agreement and in no event may the terms and provisions of this Agreement be altered, amended or modified by the arbitrator.
 Unless otherwise provided in this Article, all costs, fees and expenses charged by an arbitrator will be borne by the party whose position is not sustained by the arbitrator.
 In those cases of compromise where neither party's position is clearly sustained, the arbitrator shall be responsible for assessing costs on an equitable basis.